Maianthemum stellatum

-Maianthemum stellatum (star-flowered, starry, or little false Solomon's seal, or simply false Solomon's seal; star-flowered lily-of-the-valley or starry false lily of the valley; syn.
+Maianthemum stellatum (star-flowered, starry, or little false Solomon's seal, or simply false Solomon's seal; star-flowered lily-of-the-valley or starry false lily of the valley; (syn.
 Smilacina stellata) is a species of flowering plant, native across North America.
-It has been found in northern Mexico, every Canadian province and territory except Nunavut, and every US state except Hawaii and the states of the Southeast.
-It has little white buds in the spring, followed by delicate starry flowers, then green-and-black striped berries, and finally deep red berries in the fall.
+It has been found in northern Mexico, every Canadian province and territory except Nunavut, and in every US state except Hawaii and the states of the Southeast.
+It has little white buds in the spring, followed by delicate starry flowers, then green-and-black striped berries ripening to deep red or black in the fall.

 Description

-Maianthemum stellatum is a herbaceous perennial plant It grows from extensively branching rhizomes, often forming dense patches.
-Plants are 2-6 dm tall with 8-11 leaves.
+Maianthemum stellatum is a perennial plant that grows to 25–50 centimeters in height.
+Its erect stem will have eight to eleven leaves and sprout from sympodially branching branching rhizomes, often forming dense patches.
+They are 15–60 cm long with a width of just 3–4.5 millimeters and covered in scattered roots.

 Leaves

 Leaves can be variable but are usually clasping and often blue-green and folded along the mid-rib.

 Flowering clusters

 Flowers are set in an un-branched cluster (raceme) at the tip of the flowering stem.
 Racemes are 1.5–5 cm long and 6–15-flowered.
 Flowers are set at one per node along the flowering stem, on stalks (pedicles) 6–12 mm long.